Seven Days to the River Rhine: Nuclear response

 Maps associated with the released plan show nuclear strikes in many NATO states, but exclude both France and the United Kingdom.
 There are several possibilities for this lack of strikes, the most probable being that both France and the United Kingdom are nuclear weapons states, and as such retain nuclear arsenals that could be employed in retaliation for nuclear strikes against their nations.

-The French Force de dissuasion employed a nuclear strategy known as dissuasion du faible au fort (weak-to-strong deterrence); this is considered a "counter-value" strategy, which implies that a nuclear attack on France would be responded to by a strike on Soviet-bloc cities.
+The French Force de dissuasion employed a nuclear strategy, known as dissuasion du faible au fort (weak-to-strong deterrence).
+This is considered a "counter-value" strategy, which implies that a nuclear attack on France would be responded to by a strike on Soviet-bloc cities.

-The Guardian, however, speculates that "France would have escaped attack, possibly because it is not a member of NATO's integrated structure.
+The Guardian assumed that "France would have escaped attack, possibly because it is not a member of NATO's integrated structure.
 Britain, which has always been at the heart of NATO, would also have been spared, suggesting Moscow wanted to stop at the Rhine to avoid overstretching its forces."

 In 1966, President Charles de Gaulle withdrew France from NATO's integrated military command structure.
 In practical terms, while France remained a NATO member and fully participated in the political instances of the Organization, it was no longer represented on certain committees like the Nuclear Planning Group and the Defence Planning Committee.
-Foreign forces were removed from French territory and French forces temporarily withdrawn from NATO commands.
+Foreign forces were removed from French territory and French forces temporarily withdrew from NATO commands.

 The 1st French Army, with its headquarters at Strasbourg, on the Franco-German border, was the main field headquarters controlling operations in support of NATO in West Germany, as well as defending France.
-Although France was not officially part of NATO's command structure, there was an understanding, formalised by regular joint exercises in West Germany, that France would go to the aid of NATO, should the Warsaw Pact attack.
+Although France had withdrawn from the NATO Military Command Structure in 1966, there was a documented understanding, formalised by regular joint exercises in West Germany, that France would go to the aid of NATO, should the Warsaw Pact attack.
 To that end, the Headquarters and two divisions of II (Fr) Corps were permanently stationed in West Germany, with the wartime mission of supporting NATO's US-led Central Army Group (CENTAG).

-There are many high-value targets in Britain (like RAF Fylingdales, RAF Mildenhall, and RAF Lakenheath) that would then have to be struck in a conventional manner in this plan, though a nuclear strike would be far more effective (and, as the plans show, a preferable option for the Soviet leadership as shown by their strikes in Western Europe).
-The plan also indicates that USAF fighter-bombers, primarily the long-ranged F-111 Aardvark, would be employed in nuclear strikes, and that they would launch from those British bases.
+There were many high-value targets in Britain, like RAF Fylingdales, RAF Mildenhall, and RAF Lakenheath, that would have to be struck in a conventional manner in this plan, though a nuclear strike would be far more effective, and, as the plans show, a preferable option for the Soviet leadership as shown by their strikes in Western Europe.
+The plan indicates that USAF fighter-bombers, primarily the long-ranged F-111 Aardvark, would be employed in nuclear strikes, and that they would be launched from those British bases.

-The Soviets planned to use about 7.5 megatons of atomic weaponry in all during such a conflict.
+The Soviets planned to use about 7.5 megatons of atomic weaponry during such a conflict.

 Known targets

 The Austrian capital Vienna was to be hit by two 500-kiloton bombs.
 In Italy, Vicenza, Verona, Padua, and several military bases were to be hit by single 500-kiloton bombs.
-Hungary was to capture Vienna.
+The Hungarian People's Army was to capture Vienna.

-Stuttgart, Munich, and Nuremberg in West Germany were to be destroyed by nuclear weapons and then captured by the Czechoslovaks and Hungarians.
+Stuttgart, Munich, and Nuremberg in West Germany were to be destroyed by nuclear weapons, and then captured by the Czechoslovaks and Hungarians.